 I keep my recipe cards in the pantry, with the spices.
 I only have two cookbooks, since most of the recipes that I cook are either on recipe cards or found online.
 You can see my weekly meal plan here.

-I keep my kitchen cleaner in the pantry, but I keep on of my Four Monks™ Cleaning Vinegar spray bottles under the kitchen sink.
+I keep cleaning spray bottles under the kitchen sink.
 I can grab it to clean the sink quickly.
 I don’t use it on the granite, because you aren’t supposed to, but I love it on my sink & appliances.

 I keep our cabinets filled, but pretty organized by combining like items.
 If you have a lot of plastic bowls, combine them & throw away or donate what you do not use.
 I have three mixing bowls- that’s it.
 If you need more, keep more, but you don’t need to have more than you need in your house.
 Consolidate & declutter!

 Step #1- Empty your cabinets completely.
 Look at ALL of the things that you have & start getting rid of things!